ShutingXie/nnunet_multitask/README.md

 Classification: Predicting pathological subtypes alongside segmentation.
 Multi-task Learning: Joint optimization of segmentation and classification for better generalization.

+If you use this code or find it helpful, please also cite nnUNet:
+    Isensee, F., Jaeger, P. F., Kohl, S. A., Petersen, J., & Maier-Hein, K. H. (2021). nnU-Net: a self-configuring method for deep learning-based biomedical image segmentation.
+Nature methods, 18(2), 203-211.

 ## Environments and Requirements